Shared Ownership Pros and Cons

 - It is not normally necessary to pay Stamp Duty land tax on an initial purchase.

-- Unlike private renting, you have security of tenure.
-As long as the rent is paid and mortgage repayments are made, you can live in the property for the duration of your lease – this is usually 99 or 125 years.
-At the end of the lease, the leaseholder can organise an extension with their housing provider; we would recommend appointing a solicitor and surveyor with experience in this area.
+- As long as the rent is paid and mortgage repayments are made, you can live in the property for the duration of your lease – this is usually 99 or 125 years.
+Leaseholders may be able to organise an extension of their lease with the housing provider; we would recommend appointing a solicitor and surveyor with experience in this area.

 Cons of Shared Ownership